 How much tax you pay on your super benefit payment when you cash your super before the age of 60 depends on:

 - The size of your super benefit.
 Assuming you have reached your preservation age, the first $205,000 for the 2018/2019 year (or the first $200,000 for the 2017/2018 year) of your taxable component, is tax-free when taken as a lump sum, except for certain benefits paid to some public servants.
 The tax-free limit of $205,000 (or $200,000) is known as the low-rate cap, and is an indexed lifetime limit (and is not a renewable limit that you can use afresh each time you take a super lump sum).
 Note that the low-rate cap is indexed each year.
 For the 2016/2017 and 2015/2016 years, the low-rate cap was $195,000, and for the 2014/2015 year, the low-rate cap was $185,000.
-For more information about the taxable component of a super benefit, see SuperGuide article Super benefit payments: What is the proportioning rule?
+For more information about the taxable component of a super benefit, see SuperGuide article The tax treatment of super benefits and the proportioning rule

 - Whether your benefit includes a tax-free component, which you receive tax-free.
 The tax-free component represents your non-concessional (after-tax) contributions and, if you were a member of a fund before July 2007, several other elements of your super benefit.
 The tax-free component is always tax-free, regardless of your age when you retire.
-For more information about the taxable component of a super benefit, see SuperGuide article Super benefit payments: What is the proportioning rule?
+For more information about the taxable component of a super benefit, see SuperGuide article The tax treatment of super benefits and the proportioning rule

 - Whether you take a super pension/income stream.
 A superannuation lump sum is taxed differently from a benefit that you convert into a superannuation pension (a series of regular payments over a period of time).
 If you retire before the age of 60, you may receive a tax-free amount as part of your income stream, and you will also be eligible for a 15% pension offset on the taxable component of your benefit (except for certain benefits paid to some public servants).
 The pension offset reduces your tax bill, potentially to zero.